-Lubbock is a city located in Texas.
-With a 2020 population of 263,648, it is the 11th largest city in Texas and the 84th largest city in the United States.
+Lubbock is a city located in Lubbock County Texas.
+It is also the county seat of Lubbock County.
+With a 2020 population of 263,648, it is the 11th largest city in Texas and the 84th largest city in the United States .
 Lubbock is currently growing at a rate of 0.92% annually and its population has increased by 14.84% since the most recent census, which recorded a population of 229,573 in 2010.
 Lubbock reached it's highest population of 263,648 in 2021.
 Spanning over 136 miles, Lubbock has a population density of 1,957 people per square mile.

 Lubbock is known as the “Hub City” because it is the hub of the region in economics, health care, and education.
 The city has been named as one of the best in the US for starting a small business due to its location, the ease of working with local government, and low commercial space rental rates.
 It is also known for its education and is home to one of the best high schools in the country.